github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 For example, to add all repositories in the ``rails`` organization on GitHub, you can search ``org:rails``.

-Custom lists can contain a maximum of 1000 repositories, so at most only the first 1000 repositories returned from your search will be added to your list.
+You can add a maximum of 1000 repositories to a custom list per search.

 #.
 In the Variant Analysis Repositories panel, choose the list that you want to add repositories to.
 You can create a new list or choose an existing list that already contains repositories.